Snowfork/snowbridge/docs/specs/xcmp.md

 Our parachain stores asset amounts using numbers with 256-bits of precision, while XCMP v0 only supports 128-bit numbers.
 We chose 256-bits because it matches Ethereum's numeric precision, and this prevents any chance of overflow occurring.

 The simplest solution is keep our 256-bit precision, but perform checked conversion to 128-bits when required.
 This caps individual transfers to roughly 3.402 × 10<sup>29</sup> wei (3.402 × 10<sup>20</sup> eth), which is still a very huge amount.

+The wider Substrate/Polkadot ecosystem seems to have settled on 128-bit precision, so it would be good to support that.